 For more information about accessing application settings, see Application settings for Windows Forms.

 The Access modifier button specifies the access level of the

 My.Settings (in Visual Basic) helper classes that Visual Studio generates in Settings.Designer.cs or Settings.Designer.vb.

 For Visual C# projects, the access modifier can be Internal or Public.

 For Visual Basic projects, the access modifier can be Friend or Public.

-Type the name of the application setting in this field.
+Enter the name of the application setting in this field.

 Select either Application or User.

-User-scoped settings (such as system fonts) are intended to be used for user preferences; users can change them at run time.
+User-scoped settings, such as system fonts, are intended to be used for user preferences.
+Users can change them at run time.

 The data or value associated with the application setting.
 For example, if the setting is a font, its value could be Verdana, 9.75pt, style=Bold.